The Reel Deal

 STRAVON SAFARIS specialises in backcountry fly-fishing experiences that range from the glacier fed systems in the heart of The Southern Alps to the lush rainforest waters of The West - all untouched wildernesses with an abundance of trophy fish and wildlife.

+Whether you're at DARK SKY, TWIN RIVERS or GREENSTONE any of our other locales, you'll discover environments that will fill your wildest trout dreams.
 Our gin clear waters allow for tremendous sight fishing, the only issue with this is that if you can see them, they can see you...
 BUT that’s the magic of fly fishing in New Zealand.
 The experience of spotting & stalking - right through to the moment of the take and then the fight is a feeling that'll leave you wanting more & more.

 Helping you deal with this will be your STRAVON GUIDE.
 Our team are highly skilled on many levels and are dedicated to providing you with a completely unique and unforgettably natural experience.
 They're some of the friendliest, most knowledgeable and down to earth people you'll meet - so pick their brains and be prepared to make long-lasting memories, and a few mates along the way.